-Safety, Security and Emergency Management is responsible for immediately responding to abusive or threatening behaviour.
+Safety and Security is responsible for immediately responding to abusive or threatening behaviour.

-The Response to Abusive or Threatening Behaviour Procedure [bcit.ca/files/pdf/policies/7100_pr1.pdf] is provided to ensure there is insight in responding to events in an immediate timeline.
+The response to abusive or threatening behaviour procedure is provided to ensure there is insight in responding to events in an immediate timeline.
 It is not anticipated that events would unfold in a controlled manner supported in advance with written documentation therefore response may be prejudice to the events unfolding.

-The following procedures are meant as a guideline to the Abusive or Threatening Behaviour Policy and should be applied as outlined in the Immediate Response Section.
+The following procedures are meant as a guideline to the abusive or threatening behaviour policy and should be applied as outlined in the Immediate Response Section.

-- Security will respond to abusive or threatening situations as soon as possible to assess the situation. - If the situation is unruly or escalating then security will call for immediate backup of additional security guards, BCIT Security Managers or the police.
-All responders are to be cognizant of the potential for weapons or lethal actions by the participants. - Police intervention for incidents of a serious nature or at the request of one of the involved parties will be immediately addressed. - Once the situation is under control then the director of Safety, Security and Emergency Management shall be notified. - The director of Safety, Security and Emergency Management will conduct an immediate threat assessment.
-This threat assessment will include, however is not exclusive to, the following factors: - Level of risk (i.e. weapons, physical assault or verbal threats) - History of violent behaviour - Likelihood of reoccurrence - Criminal involvement - Extenuating circumstances of the event (i.e. past involvement between parties, medical or psychological considerations)
+- Security will respond to abusive or threatening situations as soon as possible to assess the situation. - If the situation is unruly or escalating then security will call for immediate backup of additional security guards, Security Managers or the police.
+All responders are to be cognizant of the potential for weapons or lethal actions by the participants. - Police intervention for incidents of a serious nature or at the request of one of the involved parties will be immediately addressed. - Once the situation is under control then the directors of Safety and Security shall be notified. - The directors of Safety and Security will conduct an immediate threat assessment.
+This threat assessment will include, however is not exclusive to, the following factors: - Level of risk (i.e. weapons, physical assault or verbal threats) - History of violent behaviour - Likelihood of reoccurrence - Criminal involvement - Extenuating circumstances of the event (i.e. past involvement between parties, medical or psychological considerations)w

-The director of Safety, Security and Emergency Management will ensure all avenues of investigation are completed immediately for inclusion to the Threat Assessment Team as outlined in the Policy.
+The directors of Safety and Security will ensure all avenues of investigation are completed immediately for inclusion to the Threat Assessment Team.